Shamya/SecureMobilePayment/README.md

 ###Steps to import Login Server:

-1. In eclipese, select import from file
+1. In eclipse, select import from file
 2. Select Existing project into workspace
 3. Opt for Select archive file
 4. Browse LoginServer.zip